christopherbui/machine-learning-projects/橙子/practice.md

 9. Next, we'll learn conditional statements: i.e. if, else.
    - In your list of 10 strings, print every even-indexed item.
 0 is considered even.
 10. Kiss your  bf.
+11. Print the items in your donut list backwards.